dapperAuteur/quoridor-clone/README.md

 # BUGS
-why does add a 3rd or a 4th player/pawn cause the arc() to create triangles on the board regardless of placement of players/pawns
+why does add a 3rd or a 4th player/pawn cause the arc() to create triangles on the board regardless of placement of players/pawns why does the correct color not display for each pawn. the last color is used for both pawns
 ```
 drawPlayerPawn(ctx, playerPawn3.location.x, playerPawn3.location.y, playerPawn3.color)
 drawPlayerPawn(ctx, playerPawn4.location.x, playerPawn4.location.y, playerPawn4.color)